jasongautama/populix_assessment/README.md

     # POST /delete-question/{id}

 Next Step:

-1. implement routes that haven't been implemented

-        # POST /delete-answer/{questionId}

-2. hook up to Database and fetch data from there
+1. hook up to Database and fetch data from there

 Sample POST request in json format to upload-question: